tommeagher/gitintro/tutorial.md

 Always fetch and merge instead of pulling.
 "Takes a little more time, but prevents many headaches," from [Al Shaw] (http://www.twitter.com/a_l)

-Resolve merge conflicts with this, "cause that’s what you want 99% of the time," from Al Shaw.
+Resolve merge conflicts with this, "cause thatâ€™s what you want 99% of the time," from Al Shaw.
 More on this technique [here](http://gitready.com/advanced/2009/02/25/keep-either-file-in-merge-conflicts.html).

 	git checkout --(ours|theirs).

 From [Jeff Larson] (https://twitter.com/thejefflarson), this command pops open a GUI (in OS X) to help resolve merge conflicts:

-	git mergetools
+	git mergetool

 This handy command tells you who made the changes to each file in a commit.
 This [and a bunch more] (http://sunlightfoundation.com/blog/2010/07/16/a-few-git-tips/) are from Sunlight Foundation.